 Responsible for spearheading the engineering efforts required to evangelize a biometric (fingerprint) authenticating credit card from gross prototype to pre-production.
 Out of the box product design visions, requirements-driven product development and demonstrated engineering expertise propelled the corporate legitimacy from an unknown start-up to working with the largest contract manufactures in the world (Flextronics, Hana, and IMI).

 Tesla Motors : Sr. Mechanical Engineer & CAD Manager

 Employee #24.
-Provided leadership, innovation and guidance in the detailed design and engineering of propulsion sub-systems and their integration into a high-performance electric automobile with focus on packaging the 6831 lithium-ion battery pack and its composite enclosure into the vehicle.
-As CAD manager, the US Vehicle CAD assembly/architecture was created and maintained as well as best documentation practices, engineering standards, CAD design/modeling techniques and CAD data management infrastructure.
+Provided leadership, innovation, and guidance in the detailed design and engineering of propulsion sub-systems and their integration into a high-performance electric automobile with a focus on packaging the 6831 lithium-ion battery pack and its composite enclosure into the vehicle.
+As CAD manager, was responsible for the entire US Vehicle CAD assembly/architecture as well as implementing best documentation practices, engineering standards, CAD design/modeling techniques, and CAD data management infrastructure.

 inTEST Corporation : Sr. Mechanical Engineer & Co Engineering Manager